Climate-based cucumber planting guide for Grande Prairie, Alberta

 Main risk: This is close enough that any delay in planting, or any extra days to maturity, can be the difference between finishing and falling short before frost.

-How Frost Affects Cucumbers in Grande Prairie
+How Frost Affects Planting Dates for Cucumbers in Grande Prairie

 Grande Prairie usually has about 112 frost-free days, with a typical last spring frost around May 21 and a typical first fall frost around September 10.